 The DSL has a good understanding of the community the school serves, the risks and its resilience.
-This is supported through regular attendance of the South Staffordshire SEND Hub, DSL briefings, working closely with PCSO's and local agencies.
+This is done in collaboration with local partners such as PCSO's and Local Youth and Support teams, and the Local Authority.

 6. Our Governing Body